ACCESS-NRI/ILAMB-workflow/docs/source/ILAMB.md

 ##### Usage of cmoriser

-We make this cmoriser as a part of `ilamb-tree-generator`, so the usage is very similar to `ilamb-tree-generator`.
+We've integrated this CMORiser into the ilamb-tree-generator package, making its usage very similar to that of ilamb-tree-generator.
+This streamlines the configuration of ILAMB for evaluating ACCESS model data.```

 First, we need a `.yml` file to contain metadatas which `ilamb-tree-generator`, there is an example: